NCAR/climate-primer-water/doc/ch5_attribution.rst

     [Click to open a drifting continents & ocean currents animation.](https://www.meted.ucar.edu/broadcastmet/climate/media/video/continents_currents.mp4)

     Drifting continents make a big difference in climate over millions of years by changing ice caps at the poles and by steering ocean currents, which transport heat and cold throughout the ocean depths.
-These currents in turn influence atmospheric processes.
+In turn, these currents influence atmospheric processes.
 Snow and ice on Earth also affect climate because they reflect more solar energy than darker land cover or open water.

     |Global average surface temperature change with volcanic eruptions|